 Few feasts are so steeped in tradition as Thanksgiving!
 And cooking Thanksgiving dinner for your and a partner or a small group can be just as warm and wonderful as a large group (sometimes more so!).
 Our Thanksgiving Dinner Recipe Ideas are all about classic comfort food as well as a little historic inspiration (as you might expect from The Old Farmer’s Almanac!).
 Take a look.

 Thanksgiving Turkey and Fowl

 Let’s start with the big bird, as it’s the one menu item that needs to be considered well in advance.
 If the turkey is frozen, you need to start defrosting days in advance—one day for every four pounds!
 For the Thanksgiving feast, you want a turkey that brings out the flavor with roasting, brining, rubs, glazes, and basting.
 This is not your lunchmeat turkey.
-Here are four different ways to cook turkey plus a couple more choices for a more historically-inspired feast.
+Here are five different ways to cook turkey plus a couple more choices for a more historically-inspired feast.

 - Pilgrims’ Thanksgiving Turkey (Almanac Recipe Contest winner)

 - Roasted Brined Turkey by Sam Hayward (James Beard Award winning chef)

 - Dry-Cured Turkey (Less messy than brining, excellent texture, but takes time)